 The first step is to unwrap your mesh.
-Generally, it is a good idea to unwrap when you feel that your model is mostly complete.
+Generally, it is recommended to start unwrapping when only minor adjustments to the geometry of your model are required.
 If you do add faces or subdivide existing faces when a model is already unwrapped, Blender will add those new faces for you, but you may need to do additional mapping or editing.
 In this fashion, you can use the UV texture image to guide additional geometry changes.

 Every point in the UV map corresponds to a vertex in the mesh.
 The lines joining the UVs correspond to edges in the mesh.
 Each face in the UV map corresponds to a mesh face.
 Think of a UV map as projecting the surface of your 3D model onto a 2D image.

 Each face of a mesh can have many UV textures.
 Each UV texture can have an individual image assigned to it.
 When you unwrap a face to a UV texture in the UV Editor, each face of the mesh is automatically assigned four UV coordinates: These coordinates define the way an image or a texture is mapped onto the face.
 To distinguish from XYZ coordinates, the U and V axes are used to mark the coordinates of each point.
 Hence the name, UV unwrapping.
 These coordinates can be used for rendering or for real-time viewport display as well.

 Every face in Blender can have a link to a different image.
 The UV coordinates define how this image is mapped onto the face.
 This image then can be rendered or displayed in real-time.
 A 3D Viewport has to be in "Face Select" mode to be able to assign Images or change UV coordinates of the active mesh object.
 This allows a face to participate in many UV textures.
 A face at the hairline of a character might participate in the facial UV texture, and in the scalp/hair UV texture.